padreati/rapaio-jupyter-kernel/README.md

 ## Introduction

-I started implementing this kernel since I believe Java deserves a full feature and properly maintained jupyter kernel.
+I believe Java deserves a full feature and properly maintained jupyter kernel.

-Personally, I need that kernel to use features from a library I contribute to for statistics, ML, and data manipulation.
-However, this kernel has no connection with this library, and it is a general-purpose Java kernel.
+This kernel was inspired by [IJava kernel](https://github.com/SpencerPark/IJava), that is not actively maintained.
+Even from the beginning the project diverged from its source of inspiration: magics have a specific parser and interpreter, dependency management uses Maven (not Ivy), to enumerate some notable differences.

-Currently, this project is in a production mode, and it contains the features I need and some other requested features.
-As such, I am the only maintainer.
-If the kernel prove useful and additional contributors jump into this boat, an organization can be created and a shared ownership can also be added, all of those for the sole purpose of continuity of improvements.
+The project is in a production mode, and it contains mine and some other requested features.
 The plan is to add new features if requested, so please add issues if you want this tool to be better and fit your needs.
+If you find the kernel useful and additional contributors jump into this boat, an organization can be created and a shared ownership can also be added, all of those for the sole purpose of continuity of improvements.
-If possible you can contribute with code.
+If possible, you are welcome to contribute with code.
 Any feedback is appreciated.

+_About the name_: Personally, I need that kernel to use features from a library I contribute to for statistics, ML, and data manipulation.
+Its name is *rapaio*.
+As a consequence, the name of this kernel uses the name of the library and I kept that for continuity.
+If there will be a critical mass of contributors who will want to change the kernel's name, that will not be an issue whatsoever.
+However, this kernel has no connection with my library, it is completely independent, and it is a general-purpose Java kernel.

 ## Features